This article focuses on clarifications sourced from reader queries on who needs term insurance, who doesn’t and how to calculate if you do.

 While you are waiting for the right time and get a lifestyle or other chronic disease (obesity, hypertension, diabetes or something worse) then your premiums will go up significantly.

 If you are on the fence regarding certain existing medical conditions, including hypertension, or are planning to reduce weight or have recently smoked, then please note that waiting can be risky.
 The insurer’s underwriting model will consider these and give you a quotation adjusting for such risks.
 So do not delay waiting to lose weight or until you reach a similar goal.
 Also, you need to fill out the medical and family history part of the form honestly.

 Term insurance in a post-pandemic world

-One of the trends seen in the COVID-19 pandemic is a renewed interest in term plans as people realised that importance of having sufficient life coverage at reasonable cost.
+One of the trends seen in the COVID-19 pandemic is a renewed interest in term plans as people realised the importance of having sufficient life coverage at a reasonable cost.
 Given that traditional life policies offer poor coverage, many people rushed to buy term policies.
 If you are healthy, have sufficient income and debating whether to spend ₹10-20,000/year to take a simple ₹1 crore term plan, then act today instead of waiting for the next pandemic to strike.

 Doctors and other professionals

 Are you a professional without a defined retirement date?
 Do you believe you can continue to earn even at age 60 and above and do not need insurance?